uselesstechjunks/leetcode/docs/source/dl/basics/gd.rst

 ###################################################################################

 .. note::
+	* Taylor's series
 	* Local linear approximation information captured by gradient.
 	* Local quadratic approximation information captured by Hessian.
+	* First order approximation of the gradient near a point

 ***********************************************************************************
 Nature of Stationary Point